chandr33/Coding-Programs-in-C/README.md

 These are programs written in C and C++.
-Most of them are taken from online sources such as @geeksforgeeks.org and leetocode.com.
+Most of them are sourced from online sources such as @geeksforgeeks.org and @leetocode.com.
 The main purpose of these programs is to build a strong foundation for algorithms and data structures.